 The researchers who wrote the “Do Pharmacists Buy Bayer?” study also looked at the shopping patterns of chefs and other food professionals.
 The pros, they found, use store brands more often than the average grocery shopper.
 (NPR made a chart from the research showing how likely chefs were to purchase certain foods in either generic or brand-name form.)

 The top 10 products that professionals most frequently preferred in generic brands include:

 - Baking mixes

 If these generics are good enough for professional chefs, consider that they’re probably good enough for you, too.

 ariwasabi / Shutterstock.com

 Who doesn’t love frozen pizza, chips and other snacks?
-In many cases you can save money and go with store brands.
+In many cases, you can save money and go with store brands.
 Professional chefs in the “Do Pharmacists Buy Bayer?” study favored multiple types of generic snacks over branded products.
-In additional to frozen pizza and snacks, they include:
+In additional to frozen pizza and snacks, they included: